urbit/urbit/pkg/hs/urbit-uruk/skew.md

 [first proposed][ognock] by Curtis Yarvin.
 It was intended to define a frozen core language for his Urbit system.
-Like many functional programming systems, Urbit was divided into a simple core language which was impractical to work in and a frontend language which targeted that core language.
+Like many functional programming systems, Urbit was divided into a simple core language which was impractical to work in and a front end language which targeted that core language.
 In this document, I'll refer to the aspiration as "Nock" and the current implementation with its version number, such as "Nock 4K".

-If one does not care about the history of Nock, you can easily skip to the section "Introducing SKEW," but understanding the problems Nock was supposed to solve and the problems with Nock 4K which lead to considering alternatives may be interesting.
+If you do not care about the history of Nock, you can easily skip to the section "Introducing SKEW," but understanding the problems Nock was supposed to solve and the problems with Nock 4K which lead to considering alternatives may be interesting.